Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

 On the other hand, the recovery rate can be written as

 where $2\gamma(\varepsilon,\phi)=1/T_1(\varepsilon,\phi)$ in our setting.

 \textbf{(1) Homogeneous damping:} For homogeneous damping, the recovery rate would decay as $e^{-2\gamma_0t}$.

-\textbf{(2) Inhomogeneous} $\bm{\gamma(\varepsilon) = \gamma_0 (\omega_k/2)^p}$: the long-time gap and current recovery should be dominated by the nodal points.
-Since the pseudospin damping at the nodal points vanishes, we expect a power-law decay of the recovery rate.
+\textbf{(2) Inhomogeneous} $\bm{\gamma(\varepsilon) = \gamma_0 (\omega_k/2)^p}$: Using the Laplace's method, the recovery rate should be dominated by the nodal points.
+Since the pseudospin damping at the nodal points vanishes, we expect a power-law decay.
 One might think that this results in a $t^{-2/p}$ decay ($t^{-1/p}$ from $\varepsilon$ integral and $t^{-1/p}$ from $\phi$ integral).
 But we need to be careful that the pseudospins actually vanish at the nodes (ill defined).
 Numerically, we find that the gap recovers as $\Delta^R(t)\propto t^{-4/p}$ as shown in Fig.\ref{fig:4}(c).
 We conclude that it is plausible to extract the energy-momentum dependence of pseudospin relaxation, characterized by the power $p$, from the gap recovery rate.